dart-lang/site-www/CONTRIBUTING.md

 or if your changes don't analyze/test cleanly, the Travis CI build will fail.
 Just update the PR, and Travis will try again.

+## A word about conduct

+We pledge to maintain an open and welcoming environment.
+For details, see our [code of conduct](https://dart.dev/code-of-conduct).